cirne/bic-mcp/docs/CHATGPT_SETUP.md

 ## Prerequisites

 - ChatGPT Desktop app installed
-- Access to your deployed MCP server URL (e.g., `https://your-project.vercel.app/api/mcp`)
+- Access to your deployed MCP server URL (e.g., `https://your-project.vercel.app/{guid}/mcp` where `{guid}` is your MCP_GUID)
-- Your MCP API key (provided by the server administrator)
+- Your MCP GUID (provided by the server administrator - acts as the security token)
+- Your MCP API key (optional, if additional authentication is configured)

 ## Step 1: Enable Developer Mode